photo by Matt Dayak

 It's that time of year again, when I start fielding calls and emails about our Gratitude Barleywine, and when it will be released.
 We poured some Bourbon Barrel Aged Gratitude at our GOOD WOOD Fest last night, so I figure it's time to formally lay our what our plan is.

 Since it's our 10th Anniversary, we're releasing TWO versions of Gratitude this time around:

 So as we've said before, this beer isn't going away, but the elaborate paper overwrap is.
 It's just too much for us to pull off every year, and since we completed the ROY G. BIV spectrum with it, it seems like the right time to make that packaging change.

-We'll be releasing BOTH of these beers in the standard 750ml bottles that we've been using for a couple years now, and we're currently expecting that to happen in January or February of 2015.
+We'll be releasing BOTH of these beers in the standard 750ml bottles that we've been using for a couple years now, and we're currently expecting that to happen in (Update) MARCH 2015.
 Yes, we've done it with this very timing before, and yes, we're still calling it "2014 Gratitude" because that's when the beer was brewed... or in the case of the "regular" version, WILL be brewed, later this month.